updated by friends of Milton squash

 Francis D. Millet started his career as a teacher while still a student at Harvard College, tutoring young students in Latin at the Shady Hill School in Cambridge, Massachusetts.
-He joined the Milton Academy faculty in 1942 to teach Latin and is still a member of the Classics department.
+He joined the Milton Academy faculty in 1942 to teach Latin and was still a member of the Classics department when he died in 2017.
 In 2004, Milton Academy honored Mr. Millet by naming one of its new dorms after him: Millet House.
-Mr. Millet still keeps an office in the admissions department where he can keep an eye out for future Milton scholars and scholar-athletes.
 Mr. Millet’s alumni have contributed to an endowed chair in admissions in his name.
 Upon Mr. Millet’s request in 2007 that gifts in his name be directed towards financial aid, Milton Academy created the Frank Millet Scholarship, awarded each year to a capable student in need of financial aid.

-Mr. Millet is founding coach of the Milton squash team and, today, is still quite active overseeing the Milton Squash program.
-He still tries to attend all home squash matches and a few away games.
-Throughout the years, during the squash season, he speaks to his captains regularly off the court and writes encouraging notes to his players.
-And, from his perch in the admissions office, Mr. Millet keeps an eye out for, and meets with, Milton applicants who play squash.
+Mr. Millet was founding coach of the Milton squash team and was still quite active overseeing the Milton Squash program until his death in 2017.
+During the squash seasons, he spoke to his captains regularly off the court and wrote encouraging notes to his players.
+And, from his perch in the admissions office, Mr. Millet kept an eye out for Milton applicants who played squash.